 In times, the space will turn into a studio situation where Neda will be making sculptures out of clay and paint, and in other moments turned into a gallery space where his creations will be displayed in a clean and ethereal environment.

 About the artist

 Pedro Neda (b.1981, Santiago, Chile) is a self-educated artist based in Helsinki, Finland.
 He has participated in a number of shows including the twelfth Biennale de Artes Mediales BAM12 at MNBA (National Museum of Fine Arts) in Santiago.

 Neda works across a wide range of media, from self-dug clays and electric fired porcelains to resins, paint, found objects, analogue projections, music, and video.

-Open Studio began at Färgfabriken in 2017 with the collaboration with the art and design group Very Very Gold, when Färgfabriken decided to explore different ways of exposing creative thought and action before it took its final form, while also bringing creators and audiences closer together.
+Färgfabriken’s ongoing project Open Studio was launched 2017 in collaboration with the art and design group Very Very Gold.
+Open studio is a way of giving exposure to creative thinking and creative processes before they adopt their final form, while also bringing creators and audiences closer together.